minojini2112/MarketAgent/README.md

-# Stock Market Analysis MCP:
+# Stock Market Analysis MCP

 Welcome to the Stock Market Analysis project, powered by [crewAI](https://crewai.com).
 This project provides a sophisticated stock market analysis system that leverages AI agents to analyze market data, technical indicators, and market sentiment.